deepinsight/insightface/alignment/coordinateReg/README.md

-Two 2D-106 pretrained models are provided to predict landmarks by given loose crop face images.
+### Introduction

+ Here we provide some landmark prediction models with fast coordinate regression comparing with heatmap based methods.
+ The input of these models is usually loose cropped face image, and the output is the direct landmark coordinates.

+### Pretrained Models

+- **Model 2d106det**

-Model ``2d106det``: Given face detection bounding box, predict landmarks.
+  Given face detection bounding box, predict landmarks.
+Mainly used for static image inference.
+Please check ``image_infer.py`` for detail.
+  Download link: TODO

+- **Model 2d106track**

-Model ``2d106track``: Given landmarks bounding box, predict landmarks.
+  Given landmarks bounding box, predict landmarks.
+Used for video landmarks tracking.

-Model ``2d106det`` is usually used for static image inference, while model ``2d106track`` can be used for video landmarks tracking.

-Visualization: TODO
+  Download link: TODO

+### Visualization

-Download:  TODO
+TODO